mshuber1981/work-life/docs/devEnv.md

 # My Local Development Environment

 I have been using and supporting Windows for over a decade, so it is the operating system I am most comfortable with.
-I have used a Mac in the past, and most of the Developers I have interacted with over the years seem to prefere it.
-In my current role I have to use Windows, but all of the Developers use a Mac.
-The Mac operating system is Unix based, so having acceess to a Linux based terminal is a great substitute.
+I have used a Mac in the past, and most of the Developers I have interacted with over the years seem to prefer it.
+In my current role, I have to use Windows, but all of the Developers use a Mac.
+The Mac operating system is Unix-based, so having access to a Linux-based terminal is a great substitute.
 Windows Subsystem for Linux (WSL) is currently my preferred development environment.

 ## WSL, VS Code, and Git